billbrod/foveated-metamers/README.md

 followed the second method, you should be prompted to select your kernel the first time you open a notebook: select the one named "metamers".

+A portion of the results presented in this notebook are also found in one of the paper's appendices.

 ## Generate metamers

 Generating the metamers is very time consuming and requires a lot of